-The CIBSE Low Carbon Energy Assessors (LCEA) accreditation scheme has established itself as a leading provider of Energy Assessors and 1400 CIBSE LCEAs and Low Carbon Consultants continued to provide expert services to the industry in 2011.
+The CIBSE Low Carbon Energy Assessors (LCEA) accreditation scheme has established itself as a leading provider of Energy Assessors and 1400 CIBSE LCEAs and Low Carbon Consultants continued to provide expert services to the industry in 2012.

-In 2011 CIBSE Certification continuously worked to raise the profile of the scheme to reinforce the reputation of LCEAs for high quality, expert services.
+In 2012 CIBSE Certification continuously worked to raise the profile of the scheme to reinforce the reputation of LCEAs for high quality, expert services.
 The perception of the scheme is now one of a highly competent cadre of individuals, able not just to count carbon and supply energy certificates, but to control carbon and help clients to meet both their financial and corporate social responsibility aims by reducing their carbon footprints.
-Towards the end of 2011 CIBSE Certification successfully bid to take part in the pilot scheme to become a Green Deal Certification Body for Green Deal Advice Organisations.
-The decision to engage with this area of activity was seen as a logical extension to existing activity.
+In May 2012 CIBSE Certification was accredited against EN ISO 45011 to become a Green Deal Certification Body for Green Deal Advice Organisations.
+At the end of 2012 this scheme was not operational due to a combination of delays with the enabling legislation and software, and reluctance on the part of the government department to acknowledge the use of an APEL route.

-For CIBSE the LCEA Register is an important mechanism for raising competence across the industry and has become a vital component in further advancing CIBSE's growing profile as an organisation dedicated to the reduction of carbon in the UK's building stock.
+For CIBSE the LCEA Register is an important mechanism for raising competence across the industry and has become a vital component in further advancing CIBSE's growing profile as an organisation dedicated to the reduction of carbon in the UK's building stock, and the addition of Green Deal Advice Certification to the portfolio strengthens this position.